EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 * Resource Usage - This option shows the amount of resource available for,  and used by, each account.
 * Keys - This option shows automatically generated public and private keys pairs.
 * Request Resources - At the bottom of the page you can use TNT to request additional EOSIO resources for RAM, CPU, and NET.

-### EOSIO Resources
-The EOSIO blockchain accounts own and consume three resources:

-* RAM - This resource is the amount of RAM available to an account.
-RAM stores smart contracts loaded on the blockchain.
-Smart contacts use RAM via the multi-index table to store smart contract state.
-Spend TNT to purchase more RAM, RAM can be sold.
-* CPU - This resource is the amount of CPU which can be used by an account in each 24 hour period.
-Transactions consume CPU.
-Stake TNT for more CPU.
-Unstaking returns CPU.
-* NET - This resource is the amount of data which can be written to blockchain blocks by an account in each 24 hour period.
-The blockchain blocks store transactions and transaction parameters, the history of blockchain .
-Stake TNT for more NET.
-Unstaking returns NET.

-For more information click on this link [Core Concepts](https://developers.eos.io/welcome/latest/overview/core_concepts)

 ## TicTacToe Smart Contract
 Once you have your eosio accounts you can create the smart contract.
 Use your favorite text editor of IDE to create the .hpp and.cpp files.